LG Refrigerator Not Cooling But Freezer Works - Quick Fixes

 FAQs

-Why is my LG refrigerator freezer not cooling but working?
+Q1: Why is my freezer cold but fridge warm?

-How do I fix my LG refrigerator that is not cooling?
+Q2: How do I reset my LG refrigerator?